Category Archives: Prussian Royals

 Brandenburg Gate. photo: By Drrcs15 – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=33364194

-Having been in ill-health for some time, King Friedrich Wilhelm II retreated to the Marble Palace in October 1797, where he limited his court to just a few close confidants, including his official mistress, Countess von Lichtenau.
+Having been ill for some time, King Friedrich Wilhelm II retreated to the Marble Palace in October 1797, where he limited his court to just a few close confidants, including his official mistress Countess von Lichtenau.
 By early November, his health was rapidly declining, and he handed over his responsibilities to his son and heir.
 King Friedrich Wilhelm II died at the Marble Palace in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, on November 16, 1797, and was buried in the family vault at the Berliner Dom in Berlin, Kingdom of Prussia, now in the German state of Brandenburg.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.